abcnews/fetchamd/README.md

 a loader for discrete pre-compiled modules (such as those compiled with Browserify) rather than full trees of AMD dependencies.

-*Requirements:*

-To keep the filesize down, this library requires jQuery's `$.ajax` and `$.extend` methods.
-For older versions of IE, jQuery's ajax method is used rather than native HTML methods for compatibility.

 *Browser support:*

-This library is working on all modern browsers and has been tested in IE versions 7 through 11.
+This library is working on all modern browsers, and should work in IE 11.

 *AMD Support:*